 If you have completed animation core classes elsewhere, you will submit the projects completed at the college or university formerly attended.
 Those assignments may include both 2D and 3D exercises.
-Most transfer student come to UVU after attending BYU or SLCC - courses from those institutions will transfer.
+Most transfer student come to UVU after attending BYU or SLCC - courses from those institutions are more likely to transfer.